isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 **Catie**
 Felipe loves Valentine's Day, because the ruling color is pink, his favorite, and because it's his wedding anniversary!
 He also likes Christmas, because he loves turkey.
 Let's start by adding alternate icons for these two holidays.

-I start by adding a new entry to the Information Property List.
+I'll start by adding a new entry to the Information Property List.
 We want the one called `Icon files (iOS 5)`.
-Then I add a new dictionary entry above Primary Icon called `CFBundleAlternateIcons`, and inside of that, a dictionary entry with the name we want to use for an alternate icon.
+Then I'll add a new dictionary entry above Primary Icon called `CFBundleAlternateIcons`, and inside of that, a dictionary entry with the name we want to use for an alternate icon.

-Finally, inside of the Christmas dictionary, I add an array entry called `CFBundleIconFiles`, and add a string to it.
+Finally, inside of the Christmas dictionary, I'll add an array entry called `CFBundleIconFiles`, and add a string to it.

 > Add `Icon files (iOS 5)` entry to the plist in the plist view.
 Open the disclosure triangle.
 >